-City Temple Quarter, Holborn Viaduct
+City Temple Quarter

-This project comprises a unique hotel and heritage development, with strong viability justification required in the face of a robust office safeguarding planning policy, and a complex ecclesiastical exemption process for the associated refurbishment of the listed City Temple.
+The project comprises a unique hotel and heritage development, with strong viability justification required in the face of a robust office safeguarding planning policy, and a complex ecclesiastical exemption process for the associated refurbishment of the listed City Temple.

 The siting of the hotel next to the European headquarters of a Global Bank, has required extensive discussions and refining of the detail of servicing and delivery regime.

 A revised scheme designed by EPR has recently been submitted under a Section 73 and Section 19 application to address amendments as a result of design evolution post approval.

 A truly exciting and unique mixed-use scheme, combining a new high-quality hotel and the adaptive use and enhancement of the heritage asset at the adjacent Grade II Listed City Temple Church